Play it again: Everything we know about PS5 and Xbox Series X backward compatibility

-Update, Nov.
-6: Read our reviews of the Xbox Series X, Xbox Series S and PS5.

 Playing your old games on a next-generation console is a huge deal at launch when there aren't many new titles to justify the hundreds of dollars you spent on a shiny new machine.
-Sony and Microsoft know this as they prepare to launch their PlayStation 5 and Xbox Series X next week, having both talked up their backward compatibility features.
+Sony and Microsoft knew this as they launched their PlayStation 5 and Xbox Series X this week, both having talked up their consoles' backward compatibility features.

-The two companies have been battling in the console wars for decades -- Sony since 1994 and Microsoft since 2001 -- so they've both built up magnificent back catalogs filled with classics.
-Let's take a look at how much of each of those libraries you'll be able to play on the upcoming consoles and how you'll be able to transfer your saves.
+The two companies have been battling other console makers for decades -- Sony since 1994 and Microsoft since 2001 -- so they've both built up magnificent back catalogs filled with classics.
+Let's take a look at how much of each of those libraries you'll be able to play on the new consoles and how you'll be able to transfer your saves.

-Read more: Best TVs for PS5 and Xbox Series X, Series S with 4K, 120fps input and VRR

 PS5

-The PS5, which starts at $400 and comes out Nov.
-12, was designed with PS4 games in mind, PlayStation boss Jim Ryan told CNET in June.
+The PS5, which starts at $400 and came out Thursday, Nov.
+12 (or Nov.
+19 in the UK), was designed with PS4 games in mind, PlayStation boss Jim Ryan told CNET in June.

 "PS4 titles get even better on PS5.
 Select PS4 titles will see increased loading speeds on the PS5 console, and will also leverage Game Boost, offering improved or more stable frame rates," the company said in an Oct.
 9 blog post.
 "Some titles with unlocked frame rates or dynamic resolution up to 4K may see higher fidelity."